 “We have our spiritual learning about working selflessly for people in need – it’s called Seva.
 It’s a foundation in our spirituality,” says Gurpreet.

-Gurpreet completed his training as a Support Worker in Counties Manukau.
+Gurpreet completed his volunteer training as a Victim Support volunteer in Counties Manukau.
 The training enabled Gurpreet to work on all types of cases and support the diverse communities that make up the area.

 “It was really valuable having Gurpreet as a fluent Punjabi speaker to support the specific needs of that community,” says Counties Manukau Area Manager, Grace Chan-Nualilitia.